- Kasia Ploskonka

 - Year of Study:

-A humanities and culture professional I have nine years of experience working on the planning, implementation and delivery stages of time critical projects across the international cultural sector, in particular fine arts fairs.
+A humanities and culture professional with 10+ years of experience working on the planning, implementation and delivery stages, and data and insights of time critical projects across the international cultural sector, in particular fine arts fairs.

 Previously, I studied at The School of the Art Institute of Chicago where I completed the BFA program with an Emphasis in Art History, Theory & Criticism and the Sotheby's Institute of Art - London MA program in Contemporary Art.

-My PhD is positioned on the interchange of contemporary art and politics within a post-Soviet Central Asian context.
+My PhD is positioned at the interchange of contemporary art and politics within a post-Soviet Central Asian context.

-At its broadest level my research is looking at contemporary art produced after the dissolution of the USSR in 1991 up to 2016 within the Central Asian region, specifically: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
-The main research question is what agency do artistic practices within Central Asia have as they negotiate through a post-Soviet condition, one that is being shaped trough the relationship of politics and cultural production?
+At its broadest level my research is looking at contemporary art produced after the dissolution of the USSR in 1991 up to present day within the Central Asian region, specifically: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
+The main research question asks what agency do artistic practices within Central Asia have as they negotiate through a post-Soviet condition, one that is being shaped trough the relationship of politics and cultural production?